Amadou Dia N'Diaye

-Amadou Dia N'Diaye (born 2 January 2000) is a Senegalese professional footballer who plays as a forward for Union de Touarga.
+Amadou Dia N'Diaye (born 2 January 2000) is a Senegalese professional footballer who plays as a forward for Stade Tunisien.
 He has been capped for the Senegal national team.

 Club career

 On 1 February 2023, N'Diaye signed with Xamax in Switzerland.
 On 22 January 2024, his contract with Xamax was terminated by mutual consent.

 Career statistics

 International goals

 Scores and results list Senegal's goal tally first, score column indicates score after each Dia N'Diaye goal.